 I have noticed that some surround speakers use dual drivers wired out of phase to achieve a nondirectional ambient sound.
 Does this technique provide any advantage over conventional speakers?
-And if it does, could I accomplish the same thing by wiring my two conventional surround speakers out of phase with one an-KELLY MURLEY other?
-Commerce Township, MI
+And if it does, could I accomplish the same thing by wiring my two conventional surround speakers out of phase with one another?
+KELLY MURLEY Commerce Township, MI

-One of the aims of a surround system is to create a sound field that seems to envelop you without your being aware of the side or rear speakers as distinct sound sources.
+A One of the aims of a surround system is to create a sound field that seems to envelop you without your being aware of the side or rear speakers as distinct sound sources.
 This effect can be enhanced by speaker placement or design.

 A number of manufacturers, including all who produce Home THX-certified speakers, employ a quasi-dipole design for the surround channel, in which two drivers are placed back-to-back and wired out of phase with one another.
 Like a true dipole (a single diaphragm radiating front and back), this arrangement creates a figureeight radiation pattern, with most of the sound being directed forward and backward, relatively little to the sides.
 If the speakers are positioned so that the side "nulls" are aimed toward the prime listening area, the direct sound from them will be much weaker than the sound reflected off the walls and ceiling, making localization unlikely.
-It's only one technique for making the surround sound as diffuse as it should be, and it works only because the drivers are close together.
-Simply wiring a pair of conventional speakers on opposite sides of the room out of phase would not produce the same effect
+It's only one technique for making things little that keep you home.